 While the STAR Act passed the House of Representatives on December 6, 2016 and went to the Senate, the Star Act is now officially reintroduced for 2107.
 While it was disappointing that last year it passed the House but did not pass the Senate in time to voted on, it has been reintroduced as HR.
 820 and S 292.
 Actually our efforts last year gained a lot of new support and we expect passage should come in the first quarter of 2017.
 What should you do now?
 Contact your Representatives and Senators and ask them to cosponsor the STAR Act, HR 820 (House of Representatives) and S 292 (Senate).
 We have made it easy to contact them.
 Just click HERE.

-Research to Accelerate Cures and Equity (RACE for Children Act) will reform PREA so that the law meets up with today’s advances in science.
+Research to Accelerate Cures and Equity (RACE for Children Act) Has been reintroduced for 2017.
+It will reform PREA so that the law meets up with today’s advances in science.
 RACE for Children will close the loopholes and improve the drug development process for childhood cancer.
-In 2016, there is a revolution in cancer treatment with new, targeted therapies that are curing certain terminal cancer patients.
+In 2017, there is a revolution in cancer treatment with new, targeted therapies that are curing certain terminal cancer patients.
 Today, instead of targeting certain organs, cancer drugs are developed by molecular target, and these molecular targets are present in both adult and pediatric cancers, but kids with cancer are not the first patients to get these drugs.
 Under today’s system, they are the last to get the drugs.
 In the last 6 years, 77 drugs were developed for adult cancer and only two were developed childhood cancers.